zxhycxq/reactjs-zh/Docs/reference-react-component.md

 componentWillUnmount()
 ```

+`componentWillUnmount()` 一个组件被卸载和销毁之前被立即调用.
+Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any DOM 元素 that were created in `componentDidMount`

 `componentWillUnmount()` is invoked immediately before a component is unmounted and destroyed.
 Perform any necessary cleanup in this method, such as invalidating timers, canceling network requests, or cleaning up any DOM elements that were created in `componentDidMount`

 * * *